MaxxVolk/Maximus.Connectivity.Monitoring/README.md

 For a mail server, you can create a destination and add 'Ping', 'DNS Resolution', 'SSL', 'TCP Connect', 'SMTP Send', and 'IMAP Receive' modules.
 Or, for an S3-compatible storage service you can make a set of 'Ping', 'DNS Resolution', 'SSL', 'TCP Connect', and 'S3 Synthetic Transaction'.

+Example extension simple MP will be added soon, meanwhile https://github.com/MaxxVolk/Maximus.Connectivity.SQLExtension.Monitoring can be used as example.